 Networked IoT Environment Monitoring

-Monitoring or controlling environmental quality is the goal of environmental monitoring.
-A temperature sensor can also be used to create an IoT temperature monitoring system.
-The DHT11 humidity and temperature sensors are used in this system, as well.
+Monitoring or controlling environmental quality is the main goal of environmental monitoring.
+The DHT11 humidity and temperature sensors are widely used in such systems.

-In this tutorial, we learned how to connect a DHT11 sensor for humidity and temperature readings using the Raspberry Pi's GPIO pins.
+In this tutorial, we have studied how to connect a DHT11 sensor for humidity and temperature readings with Raspberry Pi 4.
 The sensor's principles and applicability in the current world were also studied.
-In the following tutorial, we'll learn how to interface DS18B20 with the Raspberry Pi 4.
+In the next tutorial, we'll learn how to interface DS18B20 with Raspberry Pi 4.
 So, stay tuned.
 Have a good day.